scottie-l/reading-notes/reading-notes-201/class-11.md

 On page: Looking at keywords people will search for in text & HTML; alt text helps too.
 7 Essential places to do this.

-1) Page title 2) URL/Web address 3) Headings `<h1-6>` 4) Text= repeat keywords 2-3 times 5) Link-text= specific text in buttons, not just click here 6) image alt text 7) Page descriptions= live in the head element in a meta tag describing content of page.
+1) Page title 2) URL/Web address 3) Headings `<h1-6>` 4) Text = repeat keywords 2-3 times 5) Link-text = specific text in buttons, not just click here 6) image alt text 7) Page descriptions = live in the head element in a meta tag describing content of page.

 Off Page is getting other sites to link to your page.

 How to identify keywords & phrases: 1) Brainstorm 2) Organize 3) Research 4) Compare 5) Refine 6) Map

 Analytics: looking at how people found site, what they're looking at, & when they leave. i.e. Google Analytics Overview page: number of visits, unique visits, page views, page visits, average time on site, date selectors, export